mrmans0n/mrmans0n.github.io/source/_posts/2013-11-21-open-sourcing-stuff.markdown

 * [Clusterer](https://github.com/mrmans0n/clusterer): A library version of some classes I have already open sourced, that perform **clustering** on Maps v2 for Android.
 I'm working on an update in a branch that switches from a linear clustering algorithm to another version using quad trees, that is being developed right now, as Thoughtbot guys showed in their iOS example.

-Anyway I'll keep on working on these, as it helps me with dealing with [the ordeal that is working for clients](http://nlopez.io/blog/2013/09/01/things-i-dont-like-about-working-for-clients/).
+Anyway I'll keep on working on these, as it helps me dealing with [the ordeal that is working for clients](http://nlopez.io/blog/2013/09/01/things-i-dont-like-about-working-for-clients/).